 The 15 extraordinary women interviewed for this book came from backgrounds as diverse as debutantes and factory workers.
 It's an engrossing read that captures their wildly different experiences. - Choice Magazine

-Tessa Dunlop's The Bletchley Girls tells the story of 15 female veterans of 'Station X', all of whom Dunlop has interviewed at length.
+Tessa Dunlop's The Bletchley Girls tells the story of 15 female veterans of 'Station X', all of whom Dunlop has interviewed at length. - The Guardian

 Award winning broadcaster and historian, Tessa Dunlop has presented several series and one-off documentaries for BBC TV including 'Thames Shipwrecks', 'Coast' and 'Inside Out'.
 She has authored and presented several documentaries for Radio 4 and the BBC World Service and has written for almost all the major national newspapers.
 She received the Gertrude Easton History prize whilst at Oxford University, got a 1st in her MA: Imperialism and Culture and has been awarded a PhD scholarship at Sheffield Hallam University.